websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/building-and-managing-content-pages/building-content-pages.md

    The Fragments and Widgets and Page Design options in the Content Page sidebar are only available in the Desktop layout.
 ```

-In the Tablet and Phone layouts, you can further adjust the size of the screen using the resize handlebar.
+In the Tablet and Phone layouts, you can further adjust the screen size using the resize handlebar.

 ![Resize the content preview in the Tablet or Phone layouts](building-content-pages/images/15.gif)